Helium4Haskell/hint/README.md

 ### Beyond the standard distributions

-All software associated with Helium is available from a publicly available git repository at <https://github.com/Helium4Haskell/>, in particular the repositories.
+All software associated with Helium is available from a publicly available git repository at <https://github.com/Helium4Haskell/>.

 If you think you can do something for us on the above, please contact [us](mailto:helium4haskell@gmail.com).